-- a risk of overpsyment - Lack of communication between initiatives, or lack of Artificial time horizons (e.g. evaluating swings over transparency of the financial impliculous of signing off progress and payments, could expose Eskem to overall long term value for Eskem. three years) can lead to decisions that don't optimise - Generation at Majuba (6, 85); both initiatives had impact measured on the busis of improvements to the overeil EAF at the plant.
-There could have been a risk of double counting of - impacts without clear communication between teams - Optimisation of water pipes (initiative 1372): using cheaper materials or a less robust design might jeduce spend in the short term, but could increase long term costs if it meuns components have to be replaced more offen - Ensure co-ordination between potentially overlapping initiatives, e.g. those that contribute to the same KPI - Clarify who has Wave edministrative rights and implement quality checks - Create a regulated process for re-selling baselines and impacts - · Evaluate procurement savings on the basis of lifetime cost of ownership of materials Review KPIs to be used in calculating Incentive - payments to ensure eignment with Eskota's long-term interests
+- a risk of overpsyment - Lack of communication between initiatives, or lack of a Artificial time horizons (e.g. evaluating swings over transparency of the financial implications of alguing off progress and payments, could expess Eskem to overall long term value for Eskem - Generation at Majuba (6, 85); both initiatives had impact measured on the busis of improvements to - the cycrell EAF at the plant.
+There could have been a risk of double counting of impacts without clear communication between teams - Ensure co-ordination between potentially overlapping initiatives, e.g. those that contribute to - the same KPI Clarify who has Wave edulaistrative rights and implement quality checks - Create a regulated process for ra-selling baselines and impacts - Optimisation of water pipes (initiative 1372); using cheaper materials or a less robust dusign might jeduce spond in the short term, but could increase long term costs if it means components have to be replaced more - · Evaluate procurement savings on the basis of lifetime - cost of ownership of materials Review KPIs to be used in calculating Incentive payments to ensure algument with Eskow's long-term interests